TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

 :aspect:`Description`
    Passes the content through the PHP function `htmlspecialchars() <https://www.php.net/htmlspecialchars>`_.

-   Additional property :ts:`preserveEntities` will preserve entities so only non-entity characters are affected.
+   Additional property :typoscript:`preserveEntities` will preserve entities so only non-entity characters are affected.